MarinaCouso/z1-react-native/README.md

 ## Lessons Kit App :information_desk_person:

-Simple app to get content of lessons from GraphQL backend throught Apollo and using React Native Expo.
+Simple app to show content of lessons from GraphQL backend throught Apollo and using React Native Expo.

 ## How can I run it?